 What do SAT scores mean nowadays?
 Colleges continue to use the SAT because they see it and the ACT as “equalizers.”
 While every high school student across the country received a different education, all applicants take the SAT or ACT.
 Right or wrong, admissions officers see it as a fair way to compare students from across the globe.

 While what the SAT measures is debatable, the purpose of an SAT score isn’t.
 The purpose of your SAT score is to get you into college, so you should understand your SAT score in terms of how it can help you do that.

 How Does Your SAT Score Compare?
 SAT Score Range

 To understand your score, you need to know the range of possible SAT scores.
-If you already took the SAT or are taking the SAT this fall (2015), the composite scores can range from 600 to 2400.
-If you are taking the new SAT in spring 2016 or later, the composite scores can range from 400 to 1600.
+If you took the SAT before March 1, 2016, the composite scores range from 600 to 2400.
+If you took the SAT after March 1, 2016, the composite scores range from 400 to 1600.

 The average composite SAT score in the US is typically around 1500 (on the 2400 scale) though it varies slightly from year to year.
 The worst possible score (old test 600, new test 400) is very rare; only 374 students got this score in 2014, which is fewer than the 583 that got perfect scores (old test 2400, new test 1600).

 What’s a Good SAT Score in That Range?